VedaWebProject/Tekst/docs/content/setup/configuration.md

 | `TEKST_API__LICENSE_URL` | API license URL (String – default: _none_) |

+## Cross-Origin Resource Sharing (CORS)
+You _should_ handle CORS via your webserver configuration.
+But if for some reason you nead app-level CORS management, this is where to look.

 | Variable | Description |
 | --- | --- |
 | `TEKST_CORS__ENABLE` | Enable CORS header control; only enable this if you don't have a web server / reverse proxy that already handles it!
 (Boolean – default: `false`) |